bparanj/crystal/security/webapps/xss-via-image.md

 1. The Attacker crafts a malicious image file that contains embedded JavaScript code.
 This code is designed to execute when the image is rendered in a user's browser.

-2. The Attacker uploads the malicious image to the WebApp, typically through a feature that allows user-generated content, such as user profiles, comments, or image galleries.
+2. The Attacker uploads the malicious image to the WebApp,  through a feature that allows user-generated content, such as user profiles, comments, or image galleries.

 3. The WebApp stores the uploaded image without proper validation or sanitization.
 It fails to check for any malicious code embedded within the image file.